-Anyone wishing to speak to a particular Public Hearing item can do so by raising their hand.
+Anyone wishing to speak to a particular public hearing item may do so by raising their hand.
+Zoom participants will use the "raise hand" feature on the Zoom controls.
 Once the Mayor (or chairperson) has identified you as the next speaker:

 - 1. Please state your name, address, and whether you are 'in favour' or 'opposed.' - 2.
 Address any comments you may have to Council.
-Please keep your comments directed to the item you are speaking to, be succinct, and be respectful of Council, Village staff and other members of the public in attendance at the Public Hearing.
-(Please note that Council may wish to ask questions of you to clarify your statements.)
+Please restrict your comments to the item you are speaking to, be succinct, and be respectful of Council, Village staff and other members of the public in attendance.
+(Please note that Council may ask questions of you to clarify your statements.)